NFL DFS picks, lineup advice for Chiefs vs. Texans on 'Sunday Night Football'

 AFC playoff hopefuls clash in the penultimate game on the Week 14 NFL schedule as the Kansas City Chiefs and Houston Texans play on 'Sunday Night Football' at 8:20 p.m.
 ET.
 This matchup features Kansas City's top-10 scoring offense against the top-ranked Houston scoring defense.
 Big names like Patrick Mahomes, Travis Kelce, C.J.
 Stroud and Nico Collins highlight the NFL DFS player pool.

-How should the matchups impact your NFL DFS picks for 'Sunday Night Football,' and which sleepers should you insert into your NFL DFS lineup?
+How should the matchups impact your NFL DFS picks for 'Sunday Night Football,' and which sleepers, such as possibly Jayden Higgins, Hollywood Brown or Xavier Worthy, should you insert into your NFL DFS lineup?
+Houston has the league's No. 1 defense, so which Chiefs should you choose for your lineups, and which should you avoid?
 Before making any Chiefs vs. Texans NFL DFS picks on sites like FanDuel or DraftKings for 'Sunday Night Football', be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.

 New users can also target the latest Underdog promo code, good for $100 in bonus entries when you play $5 with the promo code CBSSPORTS2 in select states.